divnix/std/ARCHITECTURE.md

 Where is Standard located in the big picture?

-This graphic locates Standard across the SDLC & ALM.
+This graphic locates Standard across the SDLC & Application Lifecycle Management (ALM).

 But not only that.
 It also explains how automation in itself is implemented as _code_, just as the application itself.
 Therefore, we make a distinction between:

-- first order application code on the first level (L1); and
+- first order application code (L1); and
-- higher order supporting code on higher levels as exemplified by L2 and L3.
+- above that, higher order supporting code as exemplified by L2 and L3.

 > Glossary:
 >